Did you know Mexico has many hot springs?

-Mexico is a resource-rich nation in terms of hot springs, because it is located on Ring of Fire just as same as Japan.
+Mexico is a resource-rich nation in terms of hot springs, because it is located on Ring of Fire.

-Today I will introduce an amazing spot that seems to symbolize the resources.
+Today I will visit an amazing spot where seems to symbolize the resources.

 Gallons of hot spring water are gushing from giant caves, and there is a theme park centering the warm river flowing out.

-It is three and a half hours’ drive from Mexico City.
+It is 3.5 hours’ drive from Mexico City.

-You will find a sacred waterfall deep in the mountain.
+You will see a sacred waterfall deep in the mountain.